Peter Parker (Marvel Cinematic Universe)

+Parker is a central character in the MCU, appearing in six films as of 2025.
+Holland is set to return as the character in Spider-Man: Brand New Day and Avengers: Doomsday (both 2026) as well as Avengers: Secret Wars (2027).
+Alternate versions of Parker appear in the Disney+ animated series What If...?
+(2021–2024), Your Friendly Neighborhood Spider-Man (2025–present), and Marvel Zombies (2025), voiced by Hudson Thames.

 Fictional character biography

+Peter Parker's story in the MCU takes place in the Earth-616 universe.
+The fictional biography below also includes events that happened to Parker from other universes.

 Early life

-Peter Parker was born on August 10, 2001, in Forest Hills, Queens, and is primarily raised by his Aunt May.
+Peter Benjamin Parker was born on August 10, 2001, in Forest Hills, Queens, and is primarily raised by his Aunt May, after the passing of his Uncle Ben.
+At a young age, Parker is saved from Ivan Vanko’s robotic drones by Iron Man, fueling his already strong admiration for him.

 While attending high school at the Midtown School of Science and Technology in 2015, Parker is bitten by a radioactive spider, giving him superhuman abilities.
 He becomes the superhero Spider-Man by using his powers for good, and maintains a secret identity so his enemies can not attack his friends and family.
 At Midtown School, Parker is smart but is frequently bullied by Flash Thompson.
-He also befriends Ned Leeds, who as been his best friend since they were young and his girlfriend Michelle Jones, known as MJ. he constructs a homemade Spider-Man suit, designing it as a red and blue hoodie also equipped with his web-shooters.
+He also befriends Ned Leeds, who has been his best friend since they were young.
+He constructs a homemade Spider-Man suit, designing it as a red and blue hoodie also equipped with his web-shooters.